Jayeshaa/Credit_Card_Fraud_Detection_System/README.md

 Notifications include details about the transaction and instructions for further actions.
 Web Interface:

-Provides a Streamlit interface where users can input transaction details and receive fraud predictions.
+Provides a Flask interface where users can input time and amount and receive fraud predictions.
 Allows users to see if their transaction is flagged as fraudulent and get real-time alerts.

 # Screenshots